Printer Friendly

 2. A style of clothing: folk dancers in peasant dress.

-3. A one-piece outer garment for women or girls.
+3. A one-piece outer garment consisting of a skirt and bodice.

 4. Outer covering or appearance; guise: an ancient ritual in modern dress.